Tag Archive for: Management

 The Link Between Customer Experience and Employee Engagement: More Art Than Science: Adrian Swinscoe

-Effective leadership is neither easy nor a given – it takes effort, practice, ongoing learning & persistence: Steve Riddle
+Effective leadership is neither easy nor a given – it takes effort, practice, ongoing learning & persistence.

 The rewards that stem from being an effective leader are difficult to articulate or describe to someone who has never felt them.